jawj/zapatos-docs/src/index.md

 #### `runResultTransform: (qr: pg.QueryResult) => any`

-When calling `run`, the function stored in this property is applied to the result object returned by `pg` in order to produce the result that is ultimately returned.
+When you call `run`, the function stored in this property is applied to the result object returned by `pg`, in order to produce the result that's then returned by the function.

-By default, the `rows` array is returned: the default implementation is just `qr => qr.rows`.
-However, the [shortcut functions](#shortcut-functions-and-lateral) supply their own implementations in order to match their declared `RunResult` types.
+By default, the `rows` property (an array) is returned: the default implementation is just `qr => qr.rows`.
+However, the [shortcut functions](#shortcut-functions-and-lateral) supply their own `runResultTransform` implementations in order to match their declared `RunResult` types.

 Generally you will not need to call this function directly, but there may be cases where you want to assign a new function to replace the default implementation.

-For example, imagine we wanted to create a function returning a query that, when run, returns the current database timestamp as a `Date`.
+For example, imagine we wanted to create a function returning a query that, when run, returns the current database timestamp directly as a `Date`.
 We could do so like this:

 ```typescript
 function dbNowQuery() {